dainst/chronontology-backend/docs/rest-api-reference.md

 ```

 However due to potentially large result sets, one can and should narrow
 down the search with the use of :queryParams.
+If no size is specified,
+the first 10 hits are delivered.

+### from, size
 The **size** and **from** query params
 are used to only show a result set of size ***size***, starting with the document with the
 offset ***from*** of the ordered result set.
 These params can be used solo or together, but you'll
 probably find it most useful when used together, for example for paginating through a result
 set.
 Here are some valid examples of its usage:

 ```
-GET /typename?size=10&offset=10
+GET /typename?from=10&size=10
 GET /typename?from=0&size=10
-GET /typename?from=10&size=10
 GET /typename?from=10
 GET /typename?size=3
 ```

-The first example will return the 10 results starting from the 10th result.
+The first example will return the 10 results starting with the result number 10
+(the first result has the number 0).

+### facet, fq
 The **facet** query parameter is used to retrieve associated facets for the specified field.
 Multiple **facet** parameters
 can be used in the same query.